Bambu-Research-Group/RFID-Tag-Guide/README.md

 ## Hacking a Bambu Lab Tag and readout of its data

 We document here the most simple approach to get all required A-Keys and the data of the tag.
-The easiest way is to sniff the data.
+The easiest way is to use the `fm11rf08s` script included in the Proxmark3 software.

-Update November 2024: In 2024 a new backdoor was found which requires no sniffing.
-Details can be found [here](https://eprint.iacr.org/2024/1275.pdf).
-Overall this makes it much easier get the keys and the tags data.

 ### Proxmark3 fm11rf08s recovery script

-This script is included in proxmarx3 since its release "Backdoor" and later.
+In 2024, a new backdoor[^rfid-backdoor] was found that makes it much easier to obtain the data from the RFID tags.
+A script is included in the proxmark3 software since v4.18994 (nicknamed "Backdoor"), which allows us to utilize this backdoor.
+Before this script was implemented, the tag had to be sniffed by placing the spool in the AMS and sniffing the packets transferred between the tag and the AMS.

-Place your reader on the tag, start proxmark3 and run the following command.
+Place your reader on the tag, start proxmark3 (run `pm3`) and run the following command:

 `script run fm11rf08s_recovery`

-This requires some time but once done you receive a binary key file and a dump.
+This script takes a bit of time, but once it is complete, you will receive a binary key file and a dump.

-To visualize the data on the tag you can run now:
+To visualize the data on the tag, run the following:

 `script run fm11rf08_full -b`

-### Bambu Lab AMS RFID reader location
+### Bambu Lab AMS RFID reader location (legacy)

 The Bambu Lab AMS RFID readers are located between slots 1&2 and slots 3&4.